 Kidney Effects: Oliguria, proteinuria, and hematuria are rare ATO complications and rarely occur (31, 33).

-Effect on the liver: Inorganic or organic ATO can cause lipid infiltration into the liver, leading to liver parenchymal injury, and ultimately increased serum
+Effect on the liver: Inorganic or organic ATO can cause lipid infiltration into the liver, leading to liver parenchymal injury and, ultimately increased serum

-glutamic-pyruvic transaminase (SGPT), serum glutamic oxaloacetic transaminase (SGOT), prothrombin time (PT), alkaline phosphatase (ALP), and bilirubin (35).
+glutamic-pyruvic transaminase (SGPT), Serum Glutamic Oxaloacetic Transaminase (SGOT), prothrombin time (PT), alkaline phosphatase (ALP), and bilirubin (35).

-Effects on the digestive system: Low doses of inorganic ATO by vasodilatation and mild splanchnic hyperemia result in plasma transduction of the capillaries leading to tissue destruction and increased smoke motility and watery diarrhea.
-The onset of gastrointestinal symptoms may be very gradual, with nausea, vomiting, anorexia, and abdominal pain suggesting that they do not need to be discontinued consuming drugs (36).
+Effects on the digestive system: Low doses of inorganic ATO by vasodilatation and mild splanchnic hyperemia result in plasma transduction of the capillaries leading to tissue destruction and increased smoke motility watery diarrhea.
+The onset of gastrointestinal symptoms may be very gradual, with nausea, vomiting, anorexia, and abdominal pain suggesting that they do not need to be discontinued from consuming drugs (36).

-Effect on the skin: Hot flashes, dry skin, itching, and rashes that often do not require drug withdrawal and are relieved by symptomatic treatments.
+Effect on the skin: Hot flashes, dry skin, itching, and rashes often do not require drug withdrawal and are relieved by symptomatic treatments.
 Hyperpigmentation of the back, hands, and feet, and palmar hyperkeratosis occur (37).

-Effect on Blood: Inorganic ATO with an effect on the bone causes blood cells to change into anemia, mild to moderate eosinophilic leukopenia, and even leukocytosis.
+Effect on Blood: Inorganic ATO, with an effect on the bone, causes blood cells to change into anemia, mild to moderate eosinophilic leukopenia, and even leukocytosis.
 Some of its blood complications are due to folic acid uptake disorder.
 ATO-induced myelosuppression was much less than cytotoxic drugs (25).

 Carcinogenic and teratogenic effects: Epidemiologic evidence suggests that long-term use of ATO in drinking water or prolonged exposure to inorganic ATO may cause skin, lung, and liver cancers, but it should be noted that human studies are likely concomitant exposure to other carcinogens has occurred and is therefore unreliable.
 Women of childbearing age should be advised not to become pregnant when taking ATO trioxide and it is advisable to do so with men (38).